jeff-t-d/JHU-PA2-makeCacheMatrix-cacheSolve/readme.md

 makeCacheMatrix.R : makeCacheMatrix(x) - Creates a matrix and can cache its inverse.
 The type of object it creates/caches can be easily modified.

 cacheSolve.R : cacheSolve(x, ...) - Computes the inverse of the matrix returned by makeCacheMatrix().
 If the inverse has already been calculated, and the matrix has not changed, it retrieves the inverse from the cache.
-The initial computation and cachesearch can be easily modified.
+The initial computation and cache retrieval can be easily modified.